akash-network/website-5-archive/content/en/blog/how-to-access-and-provide-akt-token-liquidity-on-osmosis/index.md

 ---
-title: How to Access AKT Token and Provide Liquidity on Osmosis
+title: 'How to Access AKT Token and Provide Liquidity on Osmosis'
 date: '2021-06-24'
 lastmod: '2021-06-25T07:57:14-07:00'
 draft: false